appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 #### Total records

 The total records field stores the total number of rows in the table.
 It's useful in pagination as it helps in determining the number of pages, and then when to turn on/off the page control buttons in the table header.
-It's only visible when you enable **server-side pagination**.
+It's only visible when you enable **Server Side Pagination**.

 <VideoEmbed host="youtube" videoId="p7mH00xp7Nc" title="Using Total Records in the Table Widget" caption="Using Total Records in the Table Widget"/>